SFrancis1995/Shomoi-Francis-Cybersecurity-Portfolio/README.md

 # Shomoi's Cybersecurity Portfolio

 Welcome to my cybersecurity portfolio!
-I’m a Computer Support Administrator for the U.S. Air Force, CompTIA Security+ certified, and currently preparing for the CySA+.
+I’m a Computer Support Administrator for the U.S. Air Force, CompTIA Security+ certified, and currently preparing for the CySA+ exam.
 This repository documents my hands-on labs, projects, and write-ups in cybersecurity.

 ---